Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Value Distribution in Landscapes, in order from lightest to darkest:

 - Sky.
 During the day, the lightest shape in the painting should be represented by the sky.

 - Horizontal.
 Second lightest is any flat and horizontal surface because it reflects the sky almost completely.

 - Slanted and Diagonal.
 A little darker are the inclined surfaces, like slopes and roofs.

 - Upright.
 The darkest shapes are usually the vertical elements, like tree trunks, because the reflection of the sky’s light is limited.

 Here is some more information on value and why it's more important than color for the success of the painting.

 2. The Color of Light Affects the Color of Everything

-So to show that a patch of grass is in sunlight, the color needs to be lighter and warmer.
+So, to show that a patch of grass is in sunlight, the color must be painted lighter and warmer.